 Futures and Education

-Concrete has rapidly become the building material of choice in the modern age due to the flexibility (when it’s poured) and durability of the product.
-It can be reinforced, moulded to create curves, and dressed up to be aesthetically pleasing, yet maintain strength and stability.
-Aggregates are critical in providing not only the substance and strength for the concrete mix but also in providing the solid foundations for the concrete to anchor to.
+Concrete has rapidly become the building material of choice in the modern age due to the flexibility during the pouring process, and durability of the product.
+It can be reinforced and moulded to create curves and aesthetically elements while maintaining strength and stability.
+Aggregates are critical in providing not only the substance and strength for concrete mix, but also the solid foundations concrete must anchor to.

-In the last Century there has been a huge demand for building products that are stronger, more durable, cheaper, easier to produce and less time and effort to work with.
-Technology and the integration of new materials into conventional building aggregates and how they are applied, have created a whole new appreciation of sand, stone gravel, concrete and asphalt.
+There is a major, continuous demand for building products that are strong, durable, affordable and easy to produce.
+Technology and the integration of new materials into conventional building aggregates, and how they are applied, have created new ways in which sand, stone, gravel, concrete and asphalt are essential.

-One of the biggest impacts has been the introduction of acrylic and latex polymers into concrete.
-Acrylic polymers improve adhesion to old surfaces and reduce the permeability (minimizing the intrusion of chlorides, salts and carbon dioxide).
+One of the biggest impacts in the industry has been the introduction of acrylic and latex polymers into concrete.
+Acrylic polymers improve adhesion to old surfaces and reduce the permeability, minimizing the intrusion of chlorides, salts and carbon dioxide.
 In addition, they increase the flexural and tensile strength, widen the freeze and thaw durability and make the product substantially more abrasion resistant.
 Latex polymers are more commonly found in patching materials, grouts, plaster and impermeable toppings for road surfaces.
-There are 5 commonly used polymer groups used with concrete formulation and more specific information referring to their types and applications can be found from our LINKS page.

-The newer methods of sorting aggregate material has also been an important component to the advancement of construction techniques, especially in the last 2 decades.
+The newer methods of sorting aggregate material has also been an important component to the advancement of construction techniques, especially over the last 20 years.
 Screening machinery and sorting methods have resulted in a new generation of aggregate products, opening the door for more diverse applications and giving product developers more to choose from.
 It has also created more employment opportunities as the industry expands into areas far outside of it’s original mine, quarry, sort and supply operation.